 Now all we need are volunteers to make it happen!
-Can you help on Sunday 19th July 9-12am to remove and stack turves into habitat piles?
+Can you help on Saturday 24th February 2-4pm to roll up and remove turves?
 (The turf will have already have been cut by machine).
 If so please bring a garden spade and gloves, refreshments will be available.
-We will then hoe weeds every 3 weeks on Sundays 9th and 30th August and 20th September at 9am and again assistance would be appreciated.
-The wildflower seed should be sown in late September depending on weather.
-An idea of numbers would be appreciated so please contact us if you can help.
+We will then cultivate the ground on Saturdays 17th March and 7th April at 2pm and again assistance would be appreciated.
+Update: The seed (Emorsgate EC2) was sown on 7th April after a total 40h of work by 9 different volunteers.

 Previously in 2015 a 5x20m area of the recreation ground was stripped of turf and the ground cultivated to sow wildflower meadow seed mixture.
 In the following summer of 2016 cornfield annuals provided a magnificent display before the annual cut at end of July that allowed the perennials more space to grow.
 In late spring/summer 2017 the perennial wildflowers and meadow grasses all flowered well but were less colourful than the previous year.
 The end of July cut each year is essential to maintain the area as wildflower meadow.
 See photos at the link.

 The plan is to cultivate a new 5x10m area and sow with cornfield annuals only.
 If sown before the end of April these should flower from July to September.
 This area would not be cut until the following year when the ground would again be cultivated in spring and sown with cornfield annuals.
 Volunteers from Froyle Wildlife would do this for 3 years to 2020 and then review with Froyle Parish Council.
 The area could then be grassed over again or continue as wildflowers.